 Due to the COVID-19 health crisis, the Placement and Testing Services Office is unable to offer GED testing until further notice.
-All office operations have moved online and at present there is not an online option for completing the GED.
+Most office operations have moved online.
+Online testing is available through some centers.
+Please check www.ged.com for more information.
 Please check this website for updates on when we expect to resume GED testing.

 To take the GED tests you must meet the following conditions: